 Traditionally, Hogmanay is marked in Scotland with friends and first footing at the strike of midnight in the New Year.
 The origins of Hogmanay are somewhat obscure although elements of it have been traced to Celtic, Pictish and Norse Winter Solstice traditions.

-Edinburgh's Hogmanay is returning in 2022/2023 with a 3-day programme put together by new event organisers UniqueAssembly (a partnership between Unique Events and Assembly Festival).
+Edinburgh's Hogmanay programme is put together by event organisers UniqueAssembly (a partnership between Unique Events and Assembly Festival) on behalf of the City of Edinburgh.

-This will be the 30th anniversary year of Edinburgh's Hogmanay festival.
-Highlights include the Torchlight Procession on the 30th December, and Edinburgh's Hogmanay Street Party on the 31st (read review, watch videos from previous years) where thousands of revellers jam into the city centre to see in the New Year.
+It opens with the Torchlight Procession on the 30th December 2024 and the headline event of the festival is Edinburgh's Hogmanay Street Party on the 31st (read review, watch videos from previous years) where thousands of revellers jam into the city centre to see in the New Year.

 Check the Edinburgh Weather forecast.